Layouts & Displays

 Come and see the latest layout projects and model displays from our talented builders .
-A variety of layout styles and themes will be on display during the Convention for your visual entertainment.
 Meet the model builders and learn some of the techniques behind preparing these fine creations.
 As these layouts and displays are confirmed, their details will be featured on this page.

 Fingal, OO14 (Simon Handby, TAS)